 “The sweet is never as sweet without the sour.”

-After getting skunked on my first trip to the region, paranoia had manifested itself.
-Was I about to go through all of this—the planning, making reservations, driving for hours—only to get rejected again?
+After getting skunked on my first trip to the region, paranoia had manifested itself in.
+Was I about to do all of this again—the planning, making reservations, driving for hours—only to get rejected?

-I began the journey, starting from a surf camp on the Western side of El Salvador called Mizata Point Resort (where I had just surfed for four days).
+I began the journey, starting from a surf camp on the Western side of El Salvador called Mizata Point Resort (Check out my experience surfing for four days).
 I drove five hours, dipping in and out of coastal and mountain towns.
-The most arduous part of the trek was the last forty-five minutes—all dirt road—which, literally and figuratively, shook me and made me question what I was doing.
+The most arduous part of the trek was the last forty-five minutes—all dirt road—which, literally and figuratively—shook me—and made me question what I was doing.
 Every couple of miles, I sniffed for the stench of a fool’s errand.
 As I arrived at the Los Mangos Hotel, I felt sweet relief.
 I’d made it.

 In the morning, I woke up at 5:00, fueled up on Salvadorean coffee and did the get-ready-to-surf dance.